 Number Professional Expertise and Technical Processes - Improvement Actions Timescale 1 Rollout of new IT equipment across the service including upgraded laptops and hybrid devices with associated upgrade of operating systems with aim of increased productivity and greater efficiency.
 Completed 2 Improve the functionality of mobile app/devices to broaden their use within Building Standards and to facilitate electronic verification during construction.
 Note - timescale is linked to and dependent on successful implementation of IT rollout and upgrade identified in 1. above.
 This is also an improvement item in relation to Operational & Financial Efficiency.
 This item relies on assistance from colleagues in CGI and Service Development.
-On site verification covid delayed.
-Electronic Plan viewing on site Electronic verification cont'd 22/23 3 Develop IT systems to create unique identifier for building work categories and building types in conjunction with a suite of reports that will assist in performance monitoring, trend analysis, resource allocation and identification of work priorities.
+Electronic Plan viewing on site Electronic verification cont'd 23/24 3 Develop IT systems to create unique identifier for building work categories and building types in conjunction with a suite of reports that will assist in performance monitoring, trend analysis, resource allocation and identification of work priorities.
 This item relies on assistance from colleagues in Service Development.
 Covid delayed.
-Continued 22/23 4 Following the introduction of the Building Standards Professional Competency Framework (Professional Framework), implement the Competency Assessment System (CAS) for all Building Standards staff as a workforce development tool.
-Ongoing & Continued 22/23
+Continued 23/24 4 Following the introduction of the Building Standards Professional Competency Framework (Professional Framework), implement the Competency Assessment System (CAS) for all Building Standards staff as a workforce development tool.
+Completed October 2023

 Number Quality Customer Experience - Improvement Actions Timescale 1 Customer service improvements and customer care initiatives identified through the Planning & Building Standards EFQM process to be finalised and implemented.
-Completed 2 Participate in newly established Customer Service Group to identify and implement customer service improvements including exploring potential for participation in the development of a social media presence.
-Ongoing 3 Seek solution for emailing of Warrant Refusal Letter (LET 3) and the warrant refusal.
+Completed 2 Seek solution for emailing of Warrant Refusal Letter (LET 3) and the warrant refusal.
 This item requires assistance from colleagues in service development.
-Covid delayed Continued 22/23 4 Undertake Staff Performance Coaching & Review (PCR) and progress any skills gaps, training or development initiatives to support the evolving needs of the service and the individual.
+Continued 23/24 3 Undertake Staff Performance Coaching & Review (PCR) and progress any skills gaps, training or development initiatives to support the evolving needs of the service and the individual.
 NB PCR completed, training ongoing.
 PCR/training to be linked to introduction of Competence Assessment System as noted in Professional Expertise improvement action No. 4 above.
-Covid delayed Ongoing & Continued 22/23 5 Together with administration and Service Development colleagues, review electronic storage of plans, documents, certification etc within Part II of the Building Standards Register including an agreed naming and numbering convention in order to ensure efficient and effective storage and subsequent retrieval of information.
+Completed October 2023 4 Together with administration and Service Development colleagues, review electronic storage of plans, documents, certification etc within Part II of the Building Standards Register including an agreed naming and numbering convention in order to ensure efficient and effective storage and subsequent retrieval of information.
 This item relies on assistance from CBS and Service Development colleagues.
-Delayed Due to Covid-19 Continued 22/23 6 Continue to review and update website provide advice and guidance to customers in the form of "Information Guide for Service Users" webpage detailing service provision during COVID-19 pandemic.
-Completed
+Continued 23/24 Under Review

-Number Operational & Financial Efficiency - Improvement Actions Timescale 1 Maintain a robust and resilient Building Standards & Public Safety Service where resourcing and succession planning is embedded within our business plan.
-Review quarterly The service's workforce plan identifies the creation of 2 new Building Standards Graduate posts to help meet the succession planning aims of our Business Plan.
-Building Standards intends to recruit these Graduates during 2021/22.
-Covid delayed.
-Modern Apprentices to be considered for 22/23 Continued 22/23 The workforce plan also highlights the remit of the Ministerial Working Group to redefine fire and building regulatory frameworks.
+Number Operational & Financial Efficiency - Improvement Actions Timescale 1 intain a robust and resilient Building Standards & Public Safety Service where resourcing and succession planning is embedded nin our business plan.
+Review quarterly The workforce plan also highlights the remit of the Ministerial Working Group to redefine fire and building regulatory frameworks.
 Additional Building Standards resource has been identified as likely; however, numbers and timescales are unknown at this point.
 This requirement will be monitored via the Workforce Planning Board.
-Reviewed Quarterly 2 Continue work in line with the European Foundation for Quality Management (EFQM) Excellence Model as an overarching framework for developing sustainable excellence.
-Finalise action plan for short, medium and long-term improvements and implement.
-Implement improvement initiatives.
-Completed 3 Continue commitment to eBuilding Standards by Participate in Scottish Government's Remote Verification Inspection (RVI) Practice Group.
+Reviewed Quarterly 2 Continue commitment to eBuilding Standards by Participate in Scottish Government's Remote Verification Inspection (RVI) Practice Group.
 Ongoing Support Scottish Government's RVI research /trials project to compare the quality of remote inspections with physical checks.
 Ongoing Continue to participate in LABSS Digital Transformation Group (DTG).
-Ongoing As noted in Professional Expertise &amp; Technical Processes item 2 above, improve the functionality of mobile app/devices to broaden their use within Building Standards and to facilitate electronic verification during construction.
+Ongoing As noted in Professional Expertise & Technical Processes item 2 above, improve the functionality of mobile app/devices to broaden their use within Building Standards and to facilitate electronic verification during construction.
 Electronic plan viewing via IT completed.
-Covid delayed re electronic verification.
-Ongoing 4 Participate in NRS's review of Health and Safety procedures and implement any changes or updates for Building Standards to ensure safe working (site and office) for all staff.
-Covid procedures completed and in place.
-Full review of H&S procedures delayed due to Covid.
-This item requires assistance from our colleagues in Health & Safety (NRS) Continued 22/23
+Ongoing 3 Participate in NRS's review of Health and Safety procedures and implement any changes or updates for Building Standards to ensure continued safe working (site and office) for all staff.
+This item requires assistance from our colleagues in Health & Safety (NRS) Continued 23/24